openmm/openmm/docs-source/usersguide/application.rst

 Brownian (diffusive) dynamics can be used by specifying the following:
 ::

+    temperature = 300*kelvin
+    collision_rate = 1/picosecond
+    timestep = 0.002*picoseconds
-    integrator = BrownianIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+    integrator = BrownianIntegrator(temperature, collision_rate, timestep)

-The parameters are the same as for Langevin dynamics: temperature (300K), friction coefficient (1 ps\ :sup:`-1`\ ), and step size (0.002 ps).
+The parameters are the same as for Langevin dynamics: temperature (300 K), friction coefficient (1 ps\ :sup:`-1`\ ), and step size (0.002 ps).

 Variable Time Step Langevin Integrator